There’s much to be uncertain about these days, and that has trickled down to the way we handle and invest our money.

 “Interest rates are at historic lows and are expected to remain low for some time,” says Jay Abolofia, founder of Lyon Financial Planning outside Boston and a certified financial planner.
 “In general, this is good for borrowers and bad for savers.”

-Savings account rates are declining
+Savings account rates are very low

 So, why would anyone consider a savings account in such a climate?